oneblink/bmp-bloburl.js/README.md

-# BMP Blob.JS
+# BMP Blobs.JS

-This library attempts to poly-fill interesting parts of the [W3C File API](http://www.w3.org/TR/FileAPI/) in a seemless way.
-That is, you ought to be able to use the covered APIs in the W3C specified manner and everything should "just work".

-That said, this library doesn't attempt much.
-We just try to cover functionality that can be covered in a cross-browser fashion.
-Most of the tricky stuff we leave to braver folk.
+This library makes available `window.BMP.blobs` and `window.BMP.Blob`.

+`window.BMP.blobs` is a singleton that makes it easy to put aside a potentially large blob and retrieve it later.
+It transparently makes use of native support for URL.createObjectURL and Blob URLs (if available).

+`window.BMP.Blob` is a constructor for a fallback implementation of the W3C Blob standard, with some additional convenient methods used to support BMP.blobs.

 ## Assumptions / Scope

-FileReader support in the browser is assumed.
-That is, the library is not written to poly-fill FileReader and requires it to function.
+FileReader support in the browser is assumed and BMP.Blobs requires it to function.

 We also make the assumption that any browser sufficiently advanced enough to support FileReader is likely to also support the official specification for